IMG with disabled child can stay in Kimberley

 “It is longstanding government policy that high cost medical conditions are a consideration in visa decisions,” an immigration spokesperson told MO at the time.

-But, last week the department confirmed Dr Mansour’s application had been granted with a health waiver which took into account the Mansour family’s contribution to the Australian community and their role in providing health services to regional WA.
+But, this week the department confirmed Dr Mansour’s application had been granted with a health waiver which took into account the Mansour family’s contribution to the Australian community and their role in providing health services to regional WA.

 RDAA president Dr Paul Mara welcomed the decision and said the association “wishes [Dr Mansour] and his family well”.